Augroup/miniQuant/README.md

-# miniQuant: optimal and fast gene isoform abundance estimation
+# miniQuant: fast gene isoform abundance quantification by optimal integration of short and long reads
 **miniQuant** features:

 1. **Optimal** use of long and/or short RNA-seq reads: transcript abundance estimation that can be applied to different data scenarios: long-read-alone and hybrid (long reads + short reads) integrating the strengths of both technologies.